isrand/hetsdk/README.md

 #### Limits: topic messages

-The maximum size of a base64-encoded JSON payload is `20480B (20.48KB) (20 chunks per message x 1024B per chunk)`.
+The maximum size for a string message or stringified JSON payload is ~ `11350 B (11.35 kB`

 ## Encryption process